khuan86/khuan86.github.io/_portfolio/01_mwave.md

 The previous design was a copy of Amazon's checkout.
 While it may have worked at the time as a quick fix, over time with additions to the checkout such as mwave dollars (store credit) and various delivery options, the checkout became too cumbersome to navigate and confusing for newer users.

-The web design was also not aligned with the rest of their branding eg. different button styles.
-Font sizes were all varied, some sections were not aligned properly etc. It definitely required a much needed "designer's touch".
+The design was also not aligned with the rest of their branding eg. different button styles, font sizes were all varied, some sections were not aligned properly etc. It definitely required a much needed "designer's touch".

 ## Solution